Kleisli/Traduki/README.md

 #### nodes:export
 ```
 USAGE:
-  ./flow nodes:export [<options>] <starting point> <source language>
+  ./flow nodes:export [<options>] <starting point>

 ARGUMENTS:
   --starting-point     The node with which to start the export: as identifier
                        or the path relative to the site node.
-  --source-language    The language to use as base for the export.

 OPTIONS:
+  --source-language    overwrite the default source language to use as base for
+                       the export.
-  --target-language    The target language for the translation, optional.
+  --target-language    The target language for the translation
-  --filename           Path and filename to the XML file to create.
+  --filename           Path and filename to the XML file to create. default
-  --modified-after
-  --ignore-hidden
+                       will be generated from the starting point node label
+  --modified-after     export only nodes modified after this date
+  --ignore-hidden      do not export hidden nodes, default: true
+  --document-filter    preset key of the document type filter, default: default
+  --content-filter     preset key of the content type filter, default: default

 DESCRIPTION:
   This command exports a specific node tree including all content into an XML format.
   To filter Document or Content nodeTypes to be exported, use the settings
-  - Kleisli.Traduki.export.documentTypeFilter
+  - Kleisli.Traduki.export.documentTypeFilterPreset
-  - Kleisli.Traduki.export.contentTypeFilter
+  - Kleisli.Traduki.export.contentTypeFilterPreset
+  and add your own filter presets

 ```